 Where can I get experience?

-Look for year 10 work experience opportunities on the GRYEC site, or ask your careers teacher or VET or VCAL coordinator.
-You can also ask a careers that move employer for a voluntary work opportunity.
-Keep an eye on Volunteering Geelong website for industry related voluntary opportunities.
+At school undertake work experience opportunities in Transport and Logistics, or ask your careers teacher or VET or VCAL coordinator.
+You can also ask a Careers that Move employer for a voluntary work opportunity.

 Keep an eye on the Volunteering Geelong website.